linecker/letsfixtheinternet/README.md

 Many internet services are free to use but the real price we pay is our personal data.
 Some of the most valuable internet companies have indeed perfected this.

 #### Solutions & Projects: ####
- - Privacy by design (instead of privacy by policy)
+ - Privacy by design (instead of privacy by policy), e.g. https://mega.co.nz/
+ - Data protection by design, e.g. https://protonmail.com/
  - Tails Live CD https://tails.boum.org/index.en.html
  - Tor anonymity network https://www.torproject.org/
  - Firefox Containers